mahuntington/panpsychism/unit_01/w01d02/homework/w01d02_homework_Command_Line_Murders/command_line_murders/README.md

 To figure out whodunit, you need access to a command line.

-Open a Terminal, go to the location of the files, and start by reading the file 'instructions'.
+Open a Terminal, go to the location of the Command Line Termial files, and start by reading the file 'instructions'.

-*Hint*: `cd WDI_NYC_30_ARCHER/unit_1/w01d01/ASSIGNMENT_FILES/command_line_murders`

 One way you can do this is with the command:

 	cat instructions

-To get started on how to use the command line, open cheatsheet.md or cheatsheet.pdf (from the command line, you can type 'subl cheatsheet.md').
+To get started on how to use the command line, open `cheatsheet.md`.

 Don't use a text editor to view any files except these instructions, the cheatsheet, and hints.